Ftr4vis/CM_labs/README.md

 # CM_labs
-Laboratory works on course "Computational Mathematics"
+Laboratory works on the course "Computational Mathematics"